 Implementation of the Proposed Action could affect wetlands, as there may be approximately 0.02 acres of jurisdictional wetlands within the limits of disturbance.
 As the project plans are in the early stages of development, project designers will be encouraged to consider avoidance of these wetlands by relocating the perimeter fence alignment.
-Any unavoidable impacts will be permitted through the USACE and Commonwealth of Virginia's wetland permitting programs.
-Stormwater generated from within the project site during construction would be appropriately handled through erosion and sediment control measures required through the permitting process, preventing adverse effects of sedimentation to downstream receiving waters that include wetlands.
-Permanent stormwater management features would maintain pre-development levels of stormwater discharge.
+Prior to construction, any unavoidable impacts would be permitted through the USACE and Commonwealth of Virginia's wetland permitting programs.
+Stormwater generated from within the project site during construction would be appropriately managed through erosion and sediment control measures required through the permitting process, preventing adverse effects of sedimentation to downstream receiving waters that include wetlands.
+Permanent stormwater management features would maintain predevelopment levels of stormwater discharge.